Reach US Investment Advisers Act of 1940 readiness without rebuilding your policy programme

 - • Obligation model: Mandatory In Scope — meaning you need defensible reasoning for in-scope vs out-of-scope decisions, not just signed policies.

-How Quick Policy helps you stand up INVESTMENT_ADVISERS_ACT_1940
+How Quick Policy helps you stand up US Investment Advisers Act of 1940

-The platform turns INVESTMENT_ADVISERS_ACT_1940 from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns US Investment Advisers Act of 1940 from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-- • Adopt INVESTMENT_ADVISERS_ACT_1940 once and Quick Policy seeds the right policy families (Investment Governance, Fiduciary Duty, Compliance) with applicability rationale your auditor can follow.
+- • Adopt US Investment Advisers Act of 1940 once and Quick Policy seeds the right policy families (Investment Governance, Fiduciary Duty, Compliance) with applicability rationale your auditor can follow.

 - • Common artifacts include Policy.